cgbarros/personal-website/content/en/posts/prokofievs-return.md

 Morrison frames this as a false promise, suggesting that Soviet authorities later violated it by revoking Prokofiev’s travel rights.
 But this is misleading for several reasons:

 1. Prokofiev did, in fact, [travel freely](#timeline) in and out of the USSR between 1927 and 1938.
-The Soviet government honoured the guarantee for over a decade.
+The Soviet government honoured the guarantee for at least a decade.
 2. He was not “lured” to the USSR; he willingly moved there permanently in 1936.
-3. When he lost his foreign travel rights, it was under circumstances that applied to all Soviet citizens, not as part of a secret plot against him.
+3. [As I will show](#passport-exchange), when Prokofiev had to surrender his international passport, it was under circumstances that applied to all Soviet citizens, not as part of a secret plot against him.

 ## Atovmyan’s Memoirs: Contradictions Morrison Overlooks